webofdata/specification-archived/specification.md

 A client is assumed to be storing, and keeping in sync, a local copy of a remote dataset.
 The remote dataset is exposed using the data sharing protocol.

-If the client has an empty local dataset and wants to fetch all the data from the remote dataset then it should call to the subjects endpoint and follow the URL value contained in the `X-WOD-DSP-NEXT-DATA` header until the response contains 0 subject representations.
+If the client has an empty local dataset and wants to fetch all the data from the remote dataset then it should call to the subjects endpoint and follow the URL value contained in the `X-WOD-DSP-NEXT-PAGE` header until there are no more headers of this type contained in the reponse.

-The client should then store the last `X-WOD-DSP-NEXT-DATA` header value link it received.

-The client should add the subject representations it receives into its local dataset.
+As the client processes each page of subjects it should add the subject representations it receives into its local dataset.

+The client is free to store the value of the `X-WOD-DSP-NEXT-DATA` header value link it at any point, but it MUST store it after processing the last page.

 At subsequent intervals a client should use the stored `X-WOD-DSP-NEXT-DATA` link to determine if there are any changes to the dataset.
 If there are changes then the client should replace the current local copy of the subject representation with the one provided by the server.
-It should again resolve the `X-WOD-DSP-NEXT-DATA` link until there are no more subject representations.
+It should again resolve the `X-WOD-DSP-NEXT-PAGE` link until there are no more subject representations.

 Clients are free to use their own schedule for following the `X-WOD-DSP-NEXT-DATA` link.

-When a client recieves the `X-WOD-DSP-FEED-TYPE` header and it has a value of `full` then the client MUST delete all content from the local dataset and replace it with what comes from the server.
+When a client recieves the `X-WOD-DSP-DATASET-RESET` header and it has a value of `true` then the client MUST delete all content from the local dataset and replace it with what comes from the server.

 Subjects with the property "_deleted" with a value of "true" mean that the client should remove the subject representation with the corresponding '_si' from the local dataset.